 If you know a little something about pour over coffee brewing, you know that while the resulting beverage can be incredibly satisfying, it can be taxing to make it in the first place.
 With having to pay attention to the ratio of coffee grounds to water, the temperature of the water, and the rate and consistency of the pouring of water, it can be challenging even for a skilled barista to replicate the perfect maneuvers to make a great pour over brew every single time.

 With the Aroma pour over coffee maker, you never have to worry about that.
 The Aroma has an automated pouring system that evenly and consistently delivers water to your grounds.
-All you do is pour in the water, and the 2 rotating streams allow for maximum and consistent saturation and extraction each time you brew.
+Similar to other high quality automatic pour over coffee makers on the market, all you do is pour in the water, and the 2 rotating streams allow for maximum and consistent saturation and extraction each time you brew.
 This means less time worrying about pouring and more time inhaling the bold aroma and getting other stuff done in the morning!

 Important Feature #2: Portable, lightweight